 - paint that contains asbestos

 - asbestos in plaster and wall systems

-- window caulk, glazing compound, wiring and other similar materials
+- asbestos in window caulk, glazing compound, wiring, and other similar materials

 Requirements for Asbestos Consultant

 In California any asbestos consultant must hold one of the following certificates:

 - Asbestos Building Inspector